amanwebexp/Ims-Social-Chat/README.txt

 = Can I add multiple agents? =

-Yes, you can add "multiple agents" onIms Social Chat.
+Yes, you can add "multiple agents" on Ims Social Chat.

 = DoesIms Social Chat save any personal data? =